davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1939 Cadillac Limousine
    ```

 5. List the customers whose contact person shares either a first name or a last name with *any* of the company's employees.
 Order by customer name.
+There should be 17 rows.

    ```
    customerName